reborg/parallel/README.md

 ### `xf/pmap`

 `xf/pmap` is a transducer version of `core/pmap`.
 When added to a transducer chain, it works like `core/map` transducer applying the function "f" to all the items passing through the transducer.
-Different from `core/map`, `xf/pmap` processes items in parallel up to 32 simultaneously (with physical parallelism equal to the number of available cores):
+Different from `core/map`, `xf/pmap` processes a fixed number of 32 items in parallel (competing for the actual number of physical cores):

 ```clojure
 (defn heavyf [x] (Thread/sleep 1000) (inc x))